 Abstract [250 words]

 Background Increasing life expectancy and lifespan equality are important health policy goals.
 Danish life expectancy stagnated between 1975 and 1995 for females and progressed slowly for males.
-It still lags that in Sweden and Norway for both sexes.
+It still lags behind that in Sweden and Norway for both sexes.
 It is unknown how this is for lifespan inequality and which causes and ages have driven these developments.

 Methods Cause-by-age decomposition techniques were used to analyze changes in Danish life expectancy and lifespan inequality from 1960 to 2014, and of current Swedish-Danish differences.

 Results Stagnation in Danish life expectancy coincided with a shorter period of stagnation in lifespan inequality (1975-1990).
 The stagnation in life expectancy was mainly driven by increases in cancer and non-infectious respiratory mortality at higher ages offsetting a reduction in cardiovascular and infant mortality.
 Lifespan inequality stagnated because most causes of death did not show compression over the time period.
-Both these observations were consistent with higher smoking related mortality in the interwar cohorts.
+Both these observations were consistent with higher smoking related mortality in the inter World war births cohorts.
 After 1995 life expectancy and lifespan equality increased in lockstep, but still lag those of Sweden mainly due to infant mortality and cancer.

-Conclusions In Denmark since 1960, improvements in life expectancy and lifespan equality were held back by smoking related mortality in the interwar cohorts, while also reductions in old-age cardiovascular mortality held back lifespan equality.
-The comparison with Sweden suggests that Denmark can now reduce inequality in lifespan and increase life expectancy through a consistent policy target: reducing cancer and infant mortality.
+Conclusions Since 1960, Danish improvements in life expectancy and lifespan equality were halted by smoking related mortality in the interwar cohorts, while also reductions in old-age cardiovascular mortality held back lifespan equality.
+The comparison with Sweden suggests that Denmark can reduce inequality in lifespan and increase life expectancy through a consistent policy target: reducing cancer and infant mortality.

 Key messages